richardszhu/br-pdv/README.md

 Blackrock API

-Created by Riley Dyer, Shreyash Sridhar, David Zhu, Richard Zhu, and Richard
+Created by Riley Dyer, Richard Zhu, Shreyash Sridhar, and David Zhu

 Utilized Blackrock API to "fetch data" and create a tool to visualize diversity of numerous security data attributes of an investment portfolio, including global diversity and sector diversity